cyber-carpentry/group6/README.md

 * Snakefiles used to automate the workflow process.
 * Binder for interactively testing scripts.

+* Step 0: Base that you need, docker, snakemake, singularity, and clone github
+* Step 1: Reproducibility sorted based on ease of execution
+  * Run snakemake easy or hard
+  * Build your own docker and run it combined (images and run them)
+  * Commands follow those (inputs and outputs) complete process

 The team members that led this effort were participants of the Cyber Carpentry 2019 workshop at the University of North Carolina at Chapel Hill.
 Note: You can access the original repository here: https://github.com/uva-hydroinformatics/flood_data.